ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The "updated_rights" parameter MUST be included in the POST request sent by the AS to the authz-info endpoint at the RS, if the uploaded access token is not the first one of a new token series, i.e., if the AS has issued the access token for dynamically updating the access rights of C. Otherwise, the "updated_rights" parameter MUST NOT be included.

-When including the "updated_rights" parameter, the POST request MUST have Content-Format "application/ace+cbor" and its payload MUST be formatted as a CBOR map.
+When including the "updated_rights" parameter, the following applies:

+* If the POST request in encoded in CBOR, the request MUST have media type "application/ace+cbor" and its payload MUST be formatted as a CBOR map.
 In particular, the CBOR map MUST include the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), together with the "access_token" parameter specifying the access token.
 The CBOR map MAY include additional parameters, according to the specific profile of ACE used.

+* If the POST request in encoded in JSON, the request MUST have media type "application/ace+json" and its payload MUST be formatted as a JSON object.
+In particular, the JSON object MUST include the "updated_rights" parameter with value `true`, together with the "access_token" parameter specifying the access token.
+The JSON object MAY include additional parameters, according to the specific profile of ACE used.

+The rest of this section focuses on interactions with the authz-info endpoint at the RS where messages are encoded in CBOR.
+The same as described below holds in case such messages are encoded in JSON, with the difference that the "updated_rights" parameter with value `true` can be present within a JSON object conveyed by a POST request to the  authz-info endpoint.

 Note that this request deviates from the POST request defined in {{RFC9200}}, although such a deviation can already occur in some profiles of ACE (e.g., see {{Section 4.1 of RFC9203}}) or in application profiles of {{RFC9594}}.